Joe Scarborough (artist)

-Joe Scarborough (born 1938) is an English artist.
+Joe Scarborough (born 1938) is a retired English artist.
 He is known for painting humorous scenes of Sheffield life, and everyday "real" images of the life and people of South Yorkshire.

 Early life and education

-Scarborough was born in Pitsmoor, Sheffield, in 1938.
-His father was a foreman in a steelworks, and Scarborough says he was "breast-fed on socialism and the great move forward".
+Joe Scarborough was born in Pitsmoor, Sheffield, in 1938.
+An only child, his father was a foreman in a steelworks who worked for English Steel Corporation, and his mother, a pianist, died from a brain tumour when he was eight years old.
+As a child, he lived in a flat on Buchanan Road.
+He later said that he could remember her mother's "speech was slurred as if she were drunk" and during her final days, he was sent to live with a cousin in Cleethorpes for two weeks and was not allowed to attend her funeral.

-He went to Marlcliffe School in Sheffield, which existed between 1915 and 1964, until the age of 16.
+Scarborough says he was "breast-fed on socialism and the great move forward".
+Joe started drawing and painting as a child, doodling trains and planes on the back of his father's pink report cards from work.

-Working life
+He went to Pye Bank school, and then Marlcliffe School, which existed between 1915 and 1964, until the age of 16.

-After leaving school, Scarborough began work as a laboratory assistant at the Batchelors processed food company.
+Early jobs

-He then became a face worker at the colliery at Thorpe Hesley, and was inspired to paint by the contrast of the darkness of the mines and the lightness of the real world above the ground.
+After leaving school with three O-levels, Scarborough began work as a laboratory assistant at the Batchelors processed food company.
+When he turned 18, he became a face worker at the colliery at Thorpe Hesley, and was inspired to paint by the contrast of the darkness of the mines and the lightness of the real world above the ground.

-In 1968 disenchantment with the pits led to numerous jobs - labourer, municipal park gardener and a dishwasher for some years, nurturing a dream to be a full-time painter.
-For years he pushed a handcart, packed with paintings round all his local pubs selling what he could in almost folkloric-like tradition, becoming at times like the characters he went on to portray in later scenes.
-He started by painting ships, but they did not sell, and then started painting buildings, which were more successful.
+He worked in the colliery for five and a half years before he left following an accident that required 27 stitches.
+Afterwards, he worked numerous jobs - labourer, municipal park gardener and a dishwasher for some years, nurturing a dream to be a full-time painter.
+He also worked as a doorman in a theatre, which inspired one of his later paintings, The Phantom of the Opera.